yuki0418/svelte.dev/apps/svelte.dev/content/tutorial/01-svelte/03-props/03-spread-props/index.md

 title: Spread props
 ---

-In this exercise, we've forgotten to pass the `name` prop expected by `PackageInfo.svelte`, meaning the `<code>` element is empty and the npm link is broken.
+In this exercise, in `App.svelte` we've forgotten to pass the `name` prop expected by `PackageInfo.svelte`, meaning the `<code>` element is empty and the npm link is broken.

 We _could_ fix it by adding the prop...